celediel/Morrowind-NPCs-Go-Home/readme.md

 ## Known issues ##

-- If NPCs in a town are moved, and the player moves far away from that town before they're moved back, then saves and reloads, those NPCs will probably stay moved.
+- ~~If NPCs in a town are moved, and the player moves far away from that town before they're moved back, then saves and reloads, those NPCs will probably stay moved.~~ should be fixed
+- it's probably one big bowl of spaghetti